turingschool/try-turing/frontend-online/wrap-up-single/index.md

 ## Contact

-- For technical questions regarding the content we learned today, you can email Amy at <strong>amy@turing.io<strong>
+- For technical questions regarding the content we learned today, you can email Amy at <strong>amy@turing.edu<strong>
-- For questions regarding the application process and life at Turing, please email Chelsea at <strong>chelsea@turing.io</strong> or <a target="blank" href="https://go.oncehub.com/ChelseaTuring" >set up a time to meet with her here</a>
+- For questions regarding the application process and life at Turing, please email Chelsea at <strong>chelsea@turing.edu</strong> or <a target="blank" href="https://go.oncehub.com/ChelseaTuring" >set up a time to meet with her here</a>

 ## Additional Resources